Protect data and devices with Microsoft Intune

 Intune supports integration with partner apps from both first-party and third-party sources, which expand on its built-in capabilities.
 You can also integrate Intune with several Microsoft technologies.

-Compliance partners – Learn about device compliance partners with Intune.
-When you manage a device with a mobile device management partner other than Intune, you can integrate that compliance data with Azure Active Directory.
-When integrated, the partner data can be used by Conditional Access policies along-side compliance data from Intune.
+Learn about using device compliance partners with Intune.
+When you manage a device with a mobile device management partner other than Intune, you can integrate that compliance data with Microsoft Entra ID.
+When integrated, Conditional Access policies can use the partner data alongside compliance data from Intune.

 You can use many Intune policies and device actions to protect the devices you manage with Configuration Manager.
 To support those devices, configure co-management or tenant attach.
 You can also use both together with Intune.

-Co-management enables you to concurrently manage a Windows 10 device with both Configuration Manager and Intune.
+With Co-management, you can concurrently manage a Windows device with both Configuration Manager and Intune.
 You install the Configuration Manager client and enroll the device to Intune.
 The device communicates with both services.

-Tenant attach sets up synchronization between your Configuration Manager site and your Intune tenant.
+With Tenant attach, you set up synchronization between your Configuration Manager site and your Intune tenant.
 This synchronization provides you with a single view for all devices that you manage with Microsoft Intune.

-After establishing a connection between Intune and Configuration Manager, devices from Configuration Manager are available in the Microsoft Intune admin center.
+After a connection between Intune and Configuration Manager is established, devices from Configuration Manager are available in the Microsoft Intune admin center.
 You can then deploy Intune policies to those devices or use device actions to protect them.

 Some of the protections you can apply include:

 Mobile Threat Defense (MTD) apps actively scan and analyze devices for threats.
 When you integrate (connect) Mobile Threat Defense apps with Intune, you gain the apps assessment of a devices threat level.
-Evaluation of a device threat level is an important tool for protecting your organization’s resources from compromised mobile devices.
+Evaluation of a device threat or risk level is an important tool for protecting your organization's resources from compromised mobile devices.
+You can then use that threat level in various policies, like Conditional Access policies, to help gate access to those resources.

 With an integrated MTD app: